david-a/memphis-csv-transfer/README.md

    b.1.
 EACH time I get a message (enabling multiple files, but affecting performance and file io) b.2.
 On the first time I handle a file (designing the app to support only a single file at a time, better performance) b.3.
 On the first time I handle a new file to the consumer, caching the titles per file (enjoying both worlds)
+7. I've implemented a **Bloom filter** and used it on the producer.
+Under the assumptions listed above, it is not needed so much, as we have idempotency_window_ms and filename + row number based dedup mechanism (dedup by SAME line AND SAME content), but I've implemented it for demonstrations purposes.
+It should be enabled with setting `use_bloom_filter=True` in `utils/config.py` **ONLY if a you need a statistic filtering of rows** by hashing their content.
-7. Creds are hard-coded for simplicity and minimum dependencies but of course these would be handled as env vars in a prod scenario, maybe using dotenv file for development/build envs.
+8. Creds are hard-coded for simplicity and minimum dependencies but of course these would be handled as env vars in a prod scenario, maybe using dotenv file for development/build envs.

 ## Issues